 The first year of college can be a time filled with a variety of emotions, for both parents and students.
 Multiple emotions create numerous internal questions, which are often intermingled with the more immediate, practical questions regarding resources on campus.
 These questions can create a stressful and overwhelming time for first-year students, and their families.
 Therefore, we provided a resource corner for parents and families to find helpful information and resources to understand college expectations and how to best support your student through the college experience.

-We will be hosting virtual Parent Orientations via Zoom in May and June.
-Please email ParentOrientation@csi.cuny.edu for more information.
+We hosted a series of Parent Orientations via Zoom in May and June 2021.
+Please click below to access a recording of one of the sessions.
+If you have any questions, please email ParentOrientation@csi.cuny.edu for more information.

 1. CSI’s New Student Orientation Program

 A mandatory requirement of all incoming students with less than six transfer credits, parents of first-year students should ensure that their student has scheduled their New Student Orientation (NSO).
 NSO is an opportunity for new students to become engage with the college community and learn about campus resources available at CSI.
 Although the parents and families cannot attend NSO due to space limitations, it is important to ensure your student has registered and attends their scheduled NSO in order to enroll at the College of Staten Island.
 Many parents of today’s college students have been actively involved in managing the details, schedules, and even conflicts of their student, but college life offers the opportunity for students to grow and develop more independently, and it begins with participation in NSO.

 Due to COVID-19, NSO is temporarily virtual.
 Please contact Orientation@csi.cuny.edu for more information.